mrethana/sql-window-functions-lab-nyc-career-ds-062518/README.md

 #### 2.  select_distinct_location_and_avg_amount_partitioned_by_location

-For all locations, select the location and its average sale over the three day period.
+For all locations, select the location and its average sales over the three day period.

 #### 3.  select_distinct_date_and_total_company_wide_sales_split_by_date_ordered_by_date